giantswarm/aws-admission-controller/README.md

 - In an `G8sControlPlane` resource, it validates that the CR is created in the org-namespace from `v16.0.0`.

 - In an `AWSCluster` resource, it validates that the CR is created in the org-namespace from `v16.0.0`.
+- In an `AWSCluster` resource, it validates if the cluster already exists in other namespaces.

 - In an `AWSControlPlane` resource, it validates the Master Instance Type is a valid Instance Type for the installation.
 - In an `AWSControlPlane` resource, it validates that the order of Master Node Availability Zones does not change on update.